Last Updated on 2nd September 2023 by peppe8o

 Prepare Operating System

 Start with your OS.
-You can use install Raspberry PI OS Lite guide (for headless, fast operating system).
+You can use install Raspberry PI OS Lite guide (for a headless, fast operating system).
 This tutorial is based, of course, on headless installation but, if you prefer, you can also use this guide with Raspberry PI OS Desktop (in this case working from its internal terminal).

 Make your OS up to date.
 From terminal: